 Recalculation of historical key figures per share took place following the split into three shares in the third quarter.

-The interim report for the parent company was prepared in accordance with the Swedish Annual Accounts Act (1995:1554) and the Securities Market Act (2007:528), in compliance with recommendation RFR 2 Accounting for Legal Entities, of the Swedish Financial Reporting Board.
+The year-end report for the parent company was prepared in accordance with the Swedish Annual Accounts Act (1995:1554) and the Securities Market Act (2007:528), in compliance with recommendation RFR 2 Accounting for Legal Entities, of the Swedish Financial Reporting Board.

 Transactions with related parties

 No transactions between Addtech and related parties that materially affected the Group's position and profit took place during the period.

 Events after the end of the interim period